 With its square and slender tower, the work testifies the power of the Canossa dynasty (who commissioned it) and the cultural traditions of that period: it is one of the best examples of an architectural complex combining religious and civil values in a medieval Christian city.

-Since 2006, Bologna is one of the Creative Cities of Music, thanks to its rich musical tradition in continuous evolution and its commitment to promote music as a means of economic development and socio-cultural incl, sion.
+Since 2006, Bologna is one of the Creative Cities of Music, thanks to its rich musical tradition in continuous evolution and its commitment to promote music as a means of economic development and socio-cultural inclusion.

 In the past centuries Bologna has been a desired destination for the greatest musicians of Europe (such as Mozart, Liszt, Mendelssohn, Farinelli, Rossini and Donizetti), who chose it as home for short or long periods of their lives.

-To the present day Bologna has been the cradle of many famous contemporary pop artists (such as Andrea Mingardi, Francesco Guccini, Lucio Dalla, Gianni Morandi, Luca Carboni, Cesare Cremonini), it is seat of the Mozart Orchestra, with the artistic direction of the Maestro Claudio Abbado, and hosts numerous places dedicated to the melodic art (such as the International Museum and Library of Music, the G. Pelagalli Museum of Communication and the Oratory of San Colombano which houses the collection of musical instruments of Maestro Luigi Ferdinando Tagliavini).
+To the present day Bologna has been the cradle of many famous contemporary pop artists (such as Andrea Mingardi, Francesco Guccini, Lucio Dalla, Gianni Morandi, Luca Carboni, Cesare Cremonini), it is seat of the Mozart Orchestra, founded in 2004 by the Maestro Claudio Abbado, and hosts numerous places dedicated to the melodic art (such as the International Museum and Library of Music, the G. Pelagalli Museum of Communication and the Oratory of San Colombano which houses the collection of musical instruments of Maestro Luigi Ferdinando Tagliavini).

 From the 50s Bologna is the European Capital of Jazz, thanks to the International Festival conceived by Alberto Alberti, and during the year a bunch of festivals enliven the city, ranging from contemporary to classical music.